Why this Korean staple is also a wonderfood (includes a kimchi recipe!)

-- 2 tablespoons of honey or 1-3 scoops of EcoBloom as food for the microflora (see below)
+- 2 tablespoons honey or 1-3 scoops Body Ecology EcoBloom as food for the microbes (see below)

-- Combine all ingredients in a large bowl, except culture starter, sea salt, EcoBloom or honey.
+1. Combine all ingredients in a large bowl, except Culture Starter, sea salt, and EcoBloom or honey.

-- Add enough filtered water with the mixture in your blender to make a “brine” the consistency of a thick juice.
-Add starter, salt and EcoBloom or honey.
+3. Add enough filtered water with the mixture in your blender to make a “brine” the consistency of a thick juice.
+Add starter, salt, and EcoBloom or honey.
 Blend well and then add brine back into first mixture.
 Stir well.

-- Roll up several cabbage leaves into a tight “log” and place them on top to fill the remaining 2 inch space.
-Clamp jar closed or screw on air tight lid.
+6. Roll up several cabbage leaves into a tight “log” and place them on top to fill the remaining 2-inch space.
+Clamp jar closed or screw on airtight lid.

-- Let veggies sit at about a 70-degree room temperature for at least three days.
+7. Let veggies sit at about a 70-degree room temperature for at least 3 days.
 A week is even better.
 Refrigerate to slow down fermentation.
 Enjoy!

 To use Body Ecology’s Culture Starter:

-- Dissolve one or two packages of Culture Starter in 1½ cup warm (90°) water.
+1. Dissolve one or two packages of Culture Starter in 1½ cup warm (90-degree) water.
 Add some form of sugar to feed the starter (try Rapadura, Sucanat, honey, Agave, or EcoBloom).